Alice Little

 Fiction Writing

 Alice is an author of fiction, with five collections of short stories to her name.
 She has edited a further five anthologies of other authors' work, most recently for Enliven Press.
 She is Associate Writer in Residence at Wytham Woods, and runs regular writing groups and courses to help others improve their craft.
-She tutors in Creative Writing for LMH and Exeter College at the University of Oxford.
+She has taught Creative Writing for LMH and Exeter College at the University of Oxford.

 Find out more